OpenActiveSA/newopen/mobile/README.md

 # Open Active Mobile App

 The mobile app for the Open Active tennis booking system, built with React Native and Expo.
+Now uses your custom backend instead of Supabase!

 ## 🚀 Quick Start